Atheism (having no belief in a god or goddess,

 or actively denying the existence of a deity.)

 Two of five topics to put Atheism in perspective:

 1. Atheism is ambiguous & difficult to discuss.

 2. Would the U.S. accept an Atheist president?

 1. Atheism is a difficult topic to discuss:

-First of all: some definitions related to deity/deities:
+First of all: here are some definitions related to deity/deities:

 - A deity is a supernatural being whose powers greatly exceed those of humans.
 For those who believe in the existence of only a single deity, that being is often regarded as having created the universe.

 - A god is a male deity.
 However, among those who believe that a particular god is a spirit without a physical body, the concept of gender as applied to such a deity is not necessarily obvious.